livecodelife/fareharbor_external_api/README.md

 ###### For Local Use

 You can either set your keys using the Figaro gem (instructions above) or inside your bash profile.
-To set your keys inside your bash profile, open your bash profile and add the following lines:
+To set your keys inside your bash profile, open your bash profile and add the following:

     export FAREHARBOR_API_APP_KEY=<your_api_app_key>
     export FAREHARBOR_API_USER_KEY=<your_api_user_key>